Seneca, Illinois: Demographics

-Business
+Economy

 Seneca is located on the Illinois River, which connects the Mississippi River to Lake Michigan.
 Seneca hosts three marinas on the south side of the Illinois River, as well as a public boat launch on the north side of the Illinois River.
 Seneca is rich with history with the Illinois and Michigan Canal running through the center of the city's downtown area.
 The business community continues to change as the small businesses and merchants unite to improve the existing business community and attract new businesses.

 The Village has recently developed The Seneca Business Association which has united more than 100 businesses in the village.
 The goal of the association is to promote local shopping as well as downtown revitalization.
 The association has already developed a business directory and coordinated a number of fundraisers for local non-profit agencies.

 Seneca participates in the Mapping & Visioning for your Community project.
 The group of local volunteers establish goals community improvement goals and enlists the help of a VISTA Volunteer to accomplish the goals.
 The group also hopes to apply for grants to better the community.

-Schools
+Education

-Seneca has three schools split into two school districts: Seneca Grade School North Campus (pre-kindergarten - 4th grade) and Seneca Grade School South Campus (grades 5-8) make up District 170, while Seneca Township High School (grades 9 - 12) is the lone school in District 160.
+Seneca has three schools split into two school districts: Seneca Grade School North Campus (pre-kindergarten - 4th grade) and Seneca Grade School South Campus (grades 5–8) make up District 170, while Seneca Township High School] (grades 9 - 12) is the lone school in District 160.
 Seneca High School houses students from Seneca as well as students from the nearby towns of Mazon, Verona, Kinsman, and Marseilles.

-The 2005 Illinois State Board of Education's 2005 Illinois District Report Card ISBE 2005 Report Card shows that the Seneca High School was strongly funded - in large part through payments made by Commonwealth Edison's power generation plant located approximately ten miles south of Seneca.
+The 2005 Illinois State Board of Education's 2005 Illinois District Report Card shows that the Seneca High School was strongly funded - in large part through payments made by Commonwealth Edison's power generation plant located approximately ten miles south of Seneca.
 For example, the above cited 2005 high school district Report Card shows the Illinois State average instructional expenditure per pupil at $5,216, but Seneca was able to provide $8,647 in instructional expenditures per pupil.
 Similarly, while the state average operating expenditure per pupil was $8,786, Seneca was able to dedicate $17,305 per pupil, which is reflected in the grade school, middle school, and high school facilities.
 These payments made by Commonwealth Edison have since decreased along with the impact they once had.